Treeofsavior/EnglishTranslation/README.md

 ##Notice

+We will be updating the TSV files with a new set of texts within a few days.

 Be sure to take a look at the [**Wiki**](https://github.com/Treeofsavior/EnglishTranslation/wiki) page for guides and reminders before sending us your translations.

 <center><img src="https://fbcdn-sphotos-g-a.akamaihd.net/hphotos-ak-xap1/v/t1.0-9/969383_419497041509849_21485321_n.jpg?oh=0a0920080697b6fbb91c626ff5ed9aef&oe=55BDD765&__gda__=1434192791_d222694d664092275371caeb98405af5"/></center>